CodeYourFuture/CYF-Workshops/git-cli/branching.md

 🎯 Goal: Checkout a new branch using the Git CLI

-Let's remind ourselves what the commit history looks like:

-## Steps 👣

-1. Let's start by double checking which branch we're on.
-Find a Git CLI command to double check the branch you're currently on.

 We need to create a **branch** so we can start making changes independently from `main`.
+We can do this with the Git CLI.
 We'll need an appropriate branch name for the changes.

-We can use the command `git checkout` command.
+## Steps 👣

+1. Run the command `git branch --help` and briefly read the description.
+What happens if no `--list` option is given to the `git branch` command.

+2. Now run the command `git branch` and double check your current branch.

-Use the `git checkout` command to create a new branch.
+3. Use the `git checkout` command to create a new branch.
+You can run `git checkout -b git-cli-workshop`

-Now double-check you're on the branch you just created.
+4. Now double check you're on a new branch.

 [Next section](./staging.md)